 Avoid generically glossing over the fact that there are neat shows, marketplaces, or historic places of note near your hotel.
 Take your guests out into the community with words, and offer a rich taste of the local culture and history.

 Don’t feel like all your content has to stream from the management team.
 Work with your local tour partners and vendors and invite them to share their unique insights and adventures via posts on your site.

 Have a colleague who knows how to find the best local produce?
 Get their list of top eats, and where to find them.
 And don’t feel beholden to publishing AP style.
 When it makes sense, let those local voices showcase their own unique personality and flare to get guests intrigued early.

-(Editor’s Note: Part two of “Hotel Blogging Best Practices 2019” is to be posted in June at ScreenPilot.com.)
+(Editor’s Note: Part two of “Hotel Blogging Best Practices 2019” can be found HERE.)